kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 HelmetJS helps maintain information security by putting steps in palce to prevent malicious attacks.
 It is incredibly easy to implement and also highly customisable.

 ### MongoDB
+Chose for it's flexibility, MongoDB is a NoSQL database and uses JSON to store data.
+As we develop and add new features, I want the information collected to remain flexible and want to have the option of adding additional fields in the future if necessary.
+While during development the collections are no longer being used, it is set up and ready to handle user auth integration and cookies.

 ### Mongoose
+Schema based object modelling which is desinged to work with MongoDB.

 ### PayPal REST SDK

 ## Back-End Depndencies (Development)